Why Global PE Investors Are Betting Big On India’s Hospital Sector – Outlook Business

 The bidding intensity highlights how specialised healthcare platforms are increasingly being viewed as scalable, long-duration assets supported by steady demand and improving financial performance.

 Cloudnine, founded in 2006, operates one of India’s largest maternity and paediatric hospital chains.
-The company reported revenue of about ₹2,000 crore and EBITDA of nearly ₹300 crore in FY26, according to ET reports.
+The company reported revenue of about ₹2,000 crore and EBITDA of nearly ₹300 crore in FY26, according to ET.

 The stake sale is being managed by Allegro Capital, with existing investor True North expected to fully exit, while Temasek and TPG NewQuest are expected to retain their positions.